AnonymouX47/matrix/docs/features.md

 ### Iteration over elements

 Iterating over a matrix instance yields it's elements in order starting from the first row.
 - `iter(matrix)` returns a generator.
+- It raises a `RuntimeError` if the matrix is resized during iteration.
-- The generator can be set to any vaild row and column of the matrix from which to continue iteration using its `.send()` method.
+- The generator also has an **advanced** usage.
+Itcan be set to any vaild row and column of the matrix from which to continue iteration using its `send()` method.
+  - It accepts two forms of arguments:
+    - An integer, continues yielding fom the start of the specified row.
+    - a tuple `(row, col)` of integers; the row and column of the next element to yield.
+    - The generator raises a `StopIteration` and closes if given any other type of argument.
+  - The `send()` method returns  the element at the specified position, so the next value yielded will be the next element.
+  - The generator raises a `StopIteration` and closes if any given index is out of range.

 ### Per-element rounding

+This can be done in two ways:
-Calling `round()` on `Matrix` instances rounds each element as though it were called on each element directly.
+- Calling `round()` on `Matrix` instances returns a **new instance** with each element rounded as though it were called on each element directly.
+- Instance method `round([ndigits])` rounds the matrix **In-place**.

-## Matrix object properties
+## Matrix Properties

 The `Matrix` class provides the common matrix properties as object attributes:
 - `nrow` -> Number of rows
 * `ncol` -> Number of columns
-- `size` -> Matrix size or dimension as a tuple `(nrow, ncol)`.
+- `size` -> Matrix size or dimension, as a tuple `(nrow, ncol)`.
 - `determinant` -> Determinant
   - Raises an error for non-square matrices.
-- `diagonal` -> Principal diagonal elements as a list.
+- `diagonal` -> Returns principal diagonal elements, as a list.
   - Raises an error for non-square matrices.
+  - Setting this attribute modifies the matrix i.e sets the diagonal elements.
 - `trace` -> Trace of the matrix
   - Raises an error for non-square matrices.